Whatsapp Icon

 Early detection of breast cancer significantly improves treatment outcomes and enhances survival rates.
 Mammography, a specialized medical imaging technique, plays a pivotal role in identifying breast cancers at an early stage, often before they become palpable or exhibit any symptoms.
 This advanced screening tool aids healthcare professionals in detecting minute abnormalities in the breast tissue, enabling prompt and effective treatment.

 Mammography uses low-dose X-rays to create detailed images of the breast.
-These images, known as mammograms, can reveal tumors that are too small to be felt.
+These images, known as mammograms, can reveal tumours that are too small to be felt.
 The American Cancer Society recommends that women aged 45 to 54 should undergo annual mammograms, while those 55 and older can switch to biennial screenings or continue yearly screenings based on personal or familial risk factors.

 Benefits of Early Detection